hhs0001/monitor/README.md

 *Read this in other languages: [English](README.md), [Portuguese](README.pt-br.md)*

 A cross-platform system resource monitor written in Rust that provides real-time information about CPU, memory, GPU, and network in an interactive terminal interface.
+This is a learning project as I'm exploring Rust, so while fully functional, the code might not follow all best practices.

 ![Status: In Development](https://img.shields.io/badge/Status-In%20Development-yellow)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green)